 - For invaded woods: Control those weeds!
 Invasive plant management can bring health, biodiversity, and regeneration back to stagnated woods.

-- For overall biodiversity: Consider making a “soft edge” on your woodland where young shrubby natives can grow, and young trees.
+- For overall biodiversity: Consider making a “soft edge” on your woodland where young shrubby natives and trees can grow, and more species of birds and mammals thrive.

 The following resources are for those who want to manage their woods for better health: